CA LONDON: CURRICULUM

-Key to success at the school is our ability to work closely with all students so that we may understand their learning patterns and needs.
-This informs the planning of a pathway for each student as they move through the school; it will enable us to plan and achieve successful outcomes for the student at whichever level is appropriate for them.
+The key to success at the school is our ability to work closely with all children so that we may understand their learning patterns and needs.
+This informs the planning of a pathway for each student as they move through the school.
+It enables us to plan and achieve successful outcomes for the student at whichever level is appropriate for them.

-Our programmes are also relatively diverse and varied for a small school such as ours.
-For all KS3 students, for example, Occupational and Speech Therapy are embedded in our approach to the curriculum and, depending on the changing needs and requirements of our intake, our provision is adjusted accordingly to ensure that the needs of the whole child are addressed.
+Our programmes are also diverse and varied, despite our small size.
+For all Key Stage 3 and Foundation students, for example, Occupational Therapy and Speech and Language Therapy are an integral part of our curriculum.
+And depending on the changing needs and requirements of a student, our provision is adjusted accordingly to ensure that the needs of the whole youngster are addressed.

 The Foundation Learning Programme

 We offer the Diploma, the gateway to university study, in place of A-Levels.
-Recognised by all British universities, the Diploma, unlike A-Levels, is not examination-based.
-Rather, it uses a system of continual assessment wherein a student earns credit for writing essays, conducting research, completing an Art project and dozens of other subject-based tasks.
-In essence, the Diploma removes much of the stress and anxiety that students feel when sitting examinations.
+Recognised by all British universities, the Diploma, unlike the A-Level, is not examination based.
+Rather, it uses a system of continual assessment wherein a student earns credit for writing essays, conducting research, completing Art or other projects, and engaging in dozens of other subject-based tasks.
+Significantly broader than the A-Level, the Diploma eliminates much of the anxiety and stress that SEN students feel when sitting examinations.

 Students completing their GCSEs may be admitted to the Diploma programme for years 12 and 13.
-The Diploma focuses on English, Mathematics, History and other Social Sciences, Science and Foreign Language (although the Foreign Language requirement may be waived for some students).
+The Diploma focuses on English, Mathematics, History and Sciences.
 Diploma students generally study each of these subjects together with 1 or 2 additional subjects tailored to the cohort.
 These may include subjects such as Geography, ICT, Art, Current Affairs and Drama.